Halatnikov/linum-framework/docs/special/markdown.md

 Full list can be found [here](https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#search) `uses extension: pymdownx.emoji`
 !!! note ""
-	emoji: :smile:
+	Emoji: :smile:
-	icon (replace all / with -): :fontawesome-regular-face-smile:
+	Icon (replace all / with -): :fontawesome-regular-face-smile:

 ## Buttons
 Just a regular link but with an attribute attached